blues911/query-builder/README.md

 PDO wrapper for building native SQL queries.

-> NOTE: This package does not follow to the best practice or something similar.
+> This package does not follow to the best practice or something similar.
 It was developed for a testing purpose to build quick and dirty SQL queries.

 ## Install